efemaer/terrawiz/README.md

   - registry: Terraform Registry modules (e.g., "terraform-aws-modules/vpc/aws")
   - git: Git repositories (prefixed with "git::" or containing "github.com"/"gitlab.com")
   - unknown: Any other source format
-- Terragrunt files are identified by the extension .hcl and either:
+- Terragrunt files are identified by the extension .hcl, which may include some false positives
-  - File named exactly "terragrunt.hcl"
-  - Located in a directory with "terragrunt" in the path

 ## Contributing